1. What degree is offered through the Biomedical and Biological Sciences (BBS) PhD Program?

 8. Are there additional requirements for international students?

 Yes.
 All international applicants must demonstrate proficiency in the English language.
 This test must have been taken within two years of the application.
-TOEFL and IETLS minimum scores can be found here.
+TOEFL and IETLS minimum scores can be found on the ELP Requirement page.

 9. Do I have to take the GRE in order to apply?